MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/plan-office-365-proplus.md

 ## Step 8 - Choose what languages to deploy--and how to deploy them

-We recommend identifying required languages in eadch region.
+We recommend identifying required languages in each region.
 You can deploy these languages directly as part of the first installation of Office.
-After you've deployed, you can stil install additional language accessory packs:
+After you've deployed, you can install additional language accessory packs at any time:

-- Have your users download and install the language accessory packs that they need from the Office 365 portal.
+- Have your users download and install the language accessory packs that they need from the Office 365 portal (requires elevated privlidges).
 - Use Configuration Manager or the Office Deployment Tool to deploy the appropriate language accessory packs to your users.

 For more details, see [Overview of deploying languages in Office 365 ProPlus](overview-of-deploying-languages-in-office-365-proplus.md).